 \paragraphb{Adult} Adult Census Income Dataset~\cite{kohavi1996scaling} is a dataset commonly used for fair machine learning literature.
-The dataset consists of anonymous information such as gender, race, education, occupation, etc. We experiment with simple 3-layer fully connected network given in Table~\ref{tab:models}.
+The dataset consists of anonymous information such as gender, race, education, occupation, etc. We experiment with a simple 3-layer fully connected network given in Table~\ref{tab:models}.
 We consider gender as the protected attribute where we consider male samples $(A=1)$ as the privileged group and female samples $(A=0)$ as unprivileged users.
-For experiments of Adult dataset, we use all of the updates in each round.
-We train for 20 global epochs, and in each global epoch we ask the clients to run for 5 local epochs using SGD as the optimizer with learning rate of 2.0, momentum of 0.9 and weight decay of 1e-4.
+For experiments on the Adult dataset, we use all of the updates $(n=N=5)$ in each round.
+We train for 20 global epochs, and in each global epoch, we ask the clients to run for 5 local epochs using SGD as the optimizer with learning rate of 2.0, momentum of 0.9 and weight decay of 1e-4 for all the experiments.